binaryphile/concorde/README.md

 -   are able to receive and parse GNU-style options

--   automatically stop on unexpected errors and produce tracebacks to the malfunctioning lines of code
+-   automatically stop on unexpected errors and produce tracebacks

--   are easily refactorable into shared libraries of functions for your other scripts
+-   are easily refactorable into shared libraries of functions

 Features
 ========